jordiaragonzaragoza/JordiAragonZaragoza.Cinema/README.md

 - Serilog
 - Seq
 - Quartz
-- Polly
 - Swagger UI with JWT support
-- EasyCaching
-- Volo.Abp.Guids
 - StyleCop & SonarAnalyzer
 - xUnit & NetArchTest & Testcontainers & Ardalis.HttpClientTestExtensions

 ## Cross-cutting concerns 🏃

-- Outbox pattern to handle the domain event outside the source transaction with resilence idempotent consumers support.
 - Result Pattern: Flow Control using Ardalis.Result avoiding throwing exceptions.
 - API Versioning
-- REPR Pattern using FastEndpoints
+- REPR Pattern
-- Application cache request with invalidation.
+- Application cache request with invalidation. (will be re implemented using ms hybrid cache)
-- Generic cache repository with invalidation.
+- Generic cache repository with invalidation. (will be re implemented using ms hybrid cache)
 - MediatR Pipelines Behaviours (Decorator pattern)
  - LoggerBehaviour to track all requests.
  - UnitOfWorkBehaviour as a main exception handler to commit or rollback the transaction.